 Greenwood Academies Trust

-In 2015, the Greenwood Academies Trust had 51 Twitter accounts for its 25 academy schools.
+The Greenwood Academies Trust had 51 Twitter accounts for its 25 academy schools.
 Managing the multiple accounts was challenging, and some issues were experienced with staff members leaving and sometimes taking the Twitter login details with them!

 They adopted CrowdControlHQ's social media management platform to ensure that all accounts were plugged into a single management system, removing the issue of employees losing access to individual accounts.
 They were then able to focus on creating more valuable and engaging content to publish, using the ‘validation’ tool to allow more staff to create and schedule posts which could be quality checked before going live.